CobayaSampler/cobaya/DEVEL.rst

 Now, for the **out** reparametrisation.

-First, notice that if derived paremters which are given by a function were just specified by assigning them that function, they would look exactly like the fixed, function-valued parameters above, e.g. :math:`v` in the last example.
+First, notice that if derived parameters which are given by a function were just specified by assigning them that function, they would look exactly like the fixed, function-valued parameters above, e.g. :math:`v` in the last example.
 We need to distinguish them from input parameters.
 Notice that an assignment looks more like how a fixed parameter would be specified, so we will reserve that notation for those (also, derived parameters may contain other sub-fields, such as a *range*, which are incompatible with a pure assignment).
 Thus, we will specify function-valued derived parameters with the key ``derived``, to which said function is assigned.
 E.g. if we want to sampling :math:`x` and store :math:`x^2` along the way, we would input

 .. code:: yaml